Showing posts with label earthquake. Show all posts

 The lake is named for a clubfooted Indian Chief of the Chickasaw Tribe.
 The chief is blamed in the legend for the earthquake that caused the lake.
 Chief Reelfoot was in love with an Indian maiden who lived further south along the Mississippi River.
 She repulsed his offer of marriage because of Reelfoot's clubfoot.
 In revenge, he set out with some of his braves in canoes, raided her father's camp at night, and kidnapped the girl.

 Medicine men bitterly disapproved of Reelfoot's act and predicted it would bring disaster to his people.
-Their predictions were fulfilled, the legend says by the earthquake which wiped out the tribe and formed the lake.
+Their predictions were fulfilled, the legend says, by the earthquake that wiped out the tribe and formed the lake.

-We spent 40 minutes in the Starship Theater where we journeyed through space.
-It was an interactive movie where people in the audience could participate, as an engineer, scientists,s or a pilot.
+We spent 40 minutes in the Starship Theater, where we journeyed through space.
+It was an interactive movie where people in the audience could participate as engineers, scientists, or pilots.

 Hubby ordered a dressed hamburger, tater tots, and a drink.